Pouch Cove

-Pouch Cove is a town in the Canadian province of Newfoundland and Labrador.
+Pouch Cove (/puːtʃkoʊv/ POOCH-cove-') is a town in the Canadian province of Newfoundland and Labrador.
 The population is 2,063 according to the Canada 2021 Census.
 It is located on the northeast Avalon Peninsula, 27 kilometres north of St. John's, the province's capital city.

 The origin of Pouch Cove dates back to 1611, when fisherman from British ships, together with carpenters and other artisans, established a settlement.
 The town was officially incorporated in 1970.
 The post office was established in 1975.
 The Town has a Council consisting of a Mayor, Deputy Mayor, and five councillors.
 The town's motto is "first to see the sun," referring to the sunrise in North America.

 In 1987 the municipality was amalgamated with the smaller rural settlement of Shoe Cove.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Pouch Cove had a population of 2063 living in 823 of its 872 total private dwellings, a change of from its 2016 population of 2069.
 With a land area of 58.24 km2, it had a population density of in 2021.